MEN'S SPORTS MEN'S SPORTSWOMEN'S SPORTS WOMEN'S SPORTS

 ETSU turned in a winning record in Pennucci's debut year, finishing 28-25 overall with an 11-13 mark in conference play.
 Pennucci's squad racked up over half its wins away from home, going 14-12 in true road contest coupled with two neutral site wins.

-The first year skipper added signature victories to his resume last season, knocking off the Tennessee Volunteers twice in Knoxville and defeating teams such as Tulane, Memphis, Marshall, UNCG, Samford and Florida Gulf Coast.
+The first year skipper added signature victories to his resume early, knocking off the Tennessee Volunteers twice in Knoxville and defeating teams such as Tulane, Memphis, Marshall, UNCG, Samford and Florida Gulf Coast.
 The team also swept a key non-conference series against Winthrop, who won the Big South regular season championship the previous season.

 Under Pennucci's watch, a plethora of individual records, milestone and league-leading marks were set last season.
 Among those accolades, senior Chris Cook finished among the conference leaders with a .364 batting average and broke the ETSU all-time hits record in his second to last career game.
 Cook finished the season on a 12-game hitting streak, passing the record of 307 set by Paul Hoilman in 2011 to finish with 310...79 of which came this past season.